skramm/udgcd/README.md

  - The provided makefile is not requested to use the library, as it is "header-only".
  It can be used to show the demos.
 It has the following targets (for a full list, please enter `make help`):
   - `make` (no targets) : builds the included demos apps
-  - `make run` : builds and runs all the included demos
+  - `make run` : builds and runs all the included demo programs
+  - `make runsam` : builds and runs all the included demo programs
   - `make doc` : builds the doxygen reference file (needs doxygen installed...)

 To run a single demo, run `bin/sample_X`.

- - If the symbol UDGCD_PRINT_STEPS is defined at build time, then different steps will be printed on `std::cout` (useful only for debugging purposes).
- For the provided samples, this can be done by passing option `PRINT_STEPS=Y` to make.

 If Graphviz/Dot is installed, the demo samples will render the generated graphs into svg images in the `obj` folder.